UTD Eco Hub

 The facility features about 20,000 square feet of high-quality soil, built with the compost that was on site from the compost operations at the location, and an apiary where students can participate in the care for the honeybees while learning from UTD’s experts, Dr. Scott Rippel and Dr. Christina Thompson.

-The UTD Eco Hub is intended to be student led, with the primary focus of the microfarm being food production for food insecure communities through the Comet Cupboard and the North Texas Food Bank.
+The UTD Eco Hub is intended to be student led, with the primary focus of the microfarm being food production for food insecure communities through the Comet Cupboard and other North Texas Food Bank Partner Agencies.
 We also expect that the Eco Hub will become an area for students interested in sustainability issues to convene, provide service, build community, and provide education and outreach to peers.

 The Eco Hub hosts biweekly workdays that are open to all UTD, including students, staff, and faculty.
 Volunteers can be expected to perform basic gardening tasks such as weeding, watering, harvesting, planting and laying mulch.
 At some workdays, there will be an educational component on basic gardening topics such as seasonal planting, composting, harvesting, fruit tree care and more.